verrazzano/docs/content/en/docs/uninstall/backup/restore.md

    EOF
    ```

-5. Wait for all the OpenSearch pods to be in `RUNNING` state.
+5. Wait for all the OpenSearch pods to be in the `RUNNING` state.

    ```shell